IndioInc/go-autoupdate/README.md

 ### Making releases

-First, run `release init your-app stable company-releases-bucket`
+First, run `go-autoudpate init your-app stable company-releases-bucket`

 Compile your application for all environments you wish the application to work storing them in `releases/` directory (or whatever you set in config).